-11,000,000 American Depositary Shares
+American Depositary Shares

-Representing 22,000,000 Ordinary Shares
+Representing Ordinary Shares

-This is an initial public offering of American depositary shares, or ADSs, by RISE Education Cayman Ltd. We are offering 5,000,000 ADSs, and the selling shareholders named in this prospectus, are offering an aggregate of 6,000,000 ADSs, to be sold in the offering.
-We will not receive any proceeds from the sale of ADSs by the selling shareholders.
-Each ADS represents two ordinary shares, par value US\$0.01 per share.
+This is an initial public offering of American depositary shares, or ADSs, by RISE Education Cayman Ltd. We are offering ADSs[, and the selling shareholders] named in this prospectus, are offering an aggregate of ADSs, to be sold in the offering.
+[We will not receive any proceeds from the sale of ADSs by the selling shareholders].
+Each ADS represents ordinary shares, par value US\$0.01 per share.

 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
-We have obtained approval for the listing of our ADSs on the NASDAQ Global Market under the symbol "REDU."
+We anticipate the initial public offering price will be between US\$ and US\$ per ADS.
+We [intend] to list the ADSs on the [New York Stock Exchange/NASDAQ Global Select Market] under the symbol "